docs-for-developers/docs-for-developers.github.io/docs/RoadMap/Android Developer.md

 If you think anything is missing or should not be there, or should be different, please open a pull request with your ideas.

-[Here](./docs/contributing.md) you can find how to contribute to the roadmap.

 ## Authors